Right and Wrong Ans\"atze for Nonlinear Waves in Stochastic PDEs: Abstract

 \section{Abstract}

-I investigate the possibility that explicit solutions of stochastic reaction-diffusion equations can be found by multiplying the deterministic travelling waves with a stochastic exponent, an idea that has become widespread in the literature in recent years.
+I investigate the possibility that explicit solutions of stochastic reaction-diffusion equations can be found by multiplying the deterministic travelling waves with a stochastic exponent.
+This approach has become widespread in the literature in recent years.
 I will conclude that this approach is, in general, not a valid Ansatz and only works in the case of NLS-type equations in the Stratonovich interpretation.